Dead On The Water by R.W.K. Clark

 What’s the bottom line?

 In comparison to his other works, I will stick with holding it up to his previous zombie offering, ‘Living Legacy: Among the Dead’.
 The first was a bit more on the somber side in feel; there was a grave situation at hand with a zombie outbreak, and there were two college-kid heroes racing against the clock to stop it.
-‘Dead on the Water’, in contrast, has no heroes whatsoever.
+‘Dead on the Water’, in contrast, does focus on one hero.
 Clark teases readers here and there by giving them hope that this one or that will eventually save the day, but the day stays pretty dark throughout.
 Even though both of them feature the ‘open-ended twist’ that Mr. Clark is known for, they are much different in nature, and both give the reader a vary emotional tug.
-In ‘Living Legacy’, the twist is mild; there is still a chance, though we may never know.
-But in ‘Dead on the Water’, I personally finished it feeling like ‘everybody’s screwed’, even though such was not revealed.

 Zombie fiction book recommendations.